Nursing Homes

 Median Monthly Cost

-California's costs are significantly higher than the national average, with private rooms costing over 35% more.
+California's nursing home costs are 34.9% higher than the national average for private rooms.

 Regulatory Agency